asmelko/paraPhysiCell/README.md

 # paraPhysiCell: the optimized parallel implementation of PhysiCell core features

+## SEM documentation

+Here we briefly describe what this branch offers wrt. subcellular-elements (SCE) model.

+First of all, phenotype-dt functions are skipped.
+As of now, cell growth and division is not implemented.

+Further, all newly added parameters altering the behaviour of SCE cell are accessible thru *the custom data of cell definition* (for cell specific parameters) and *user params* (for global parameters).
+This is the intended way of changing the parameter values, conveniently modifiable in PhysiCell-Studio.

+The most important User Param:
+- `potential` - string parameter, which changes the potential functions of SCEs, altering the cell rhenology. currently we have these variants:
+    - `morse` - Morse Potential (similar to the original physicell one, where elements of cell can potentially detach)
+    - `kelvin_voigt` - Kelvin-voigt-inspired potential (similar to the springs, where elements can not detach)
+    - `morse_kv_membrane` - combination, where "cytoplasm" SCEs use morse and "membrane" SCEs use kelvin-voigt

+According to the selected potential, other custom data / user params are required to be specified.

+Let us first start with the general custom data params, which should be present in each cell definition:
+- `N` - number of SCEs that shall form a cell
+- `cell_radius` - prefered radius of a cell
+- `viscosity` - viscosity of a cell. simply, an inverse multiplier for velocity

+According to `N` and `cell_radius`, the radius of SCE is automatically computed.
+Further, SCEs have a hidden parameter called `equilibrium_distance`, the distance between twho SCEs with 0 forces (the rest distance).
+It is set to be 2 SCE radiuses, i.e., the distance where SCEs touch.

+Now lets describe parameters of each potential (to get the deeper understanding of the underlying parameters, consider reading the related publications / wiki):
+1. `morse`:
+    - Custom Data:
+        - `scaling factor` - typical range 1.5 - 3.
+It alters the "elasticity" of a cell. the lower the scaling factor, the more elastic the cell gets.
+In detail, it changes the ratio between repulsive and adhesive forces.
+As the scaling factor decreases, the repulsive force decreases its dominance in the overall force.
+        - `stiffness` - typical range 1 - 20. magnitude multiplier for both repulsive and adhesive forces.
+The stiffer the cell, the bigger force is required to deform it.
+    - User Param:
+        - Here we define 3 parameters per each *cell definition pair*, `scaling_factor`, `stiffness` and `equilibrium_distance_multiplier`.
+So far in Custom Data, we specified potential properties for SCEs in one cell of a specific cell definition.
+Here, specify potential properties of interacting SCEs between *distinct cells*.
+I.e., between cells of *different cell definitions* **and** also different cells of *the same cell definition*.
+Scaling factor and stiffness parameters act the same as those in Custom Data, equilibrium distance multiplier allows to specify a gap between cells.
+To specify to *which cell definition pair* the parameters shall relate, we add suffix to parameter names.
+E.g., `scaling_factor_0_1` is a scaling factor between 0th and 1st cell definition.
+2. `kelvin_voigt`:
+    - (self describing) Custom Data:
+        - `spring_constant`
+        - `dissipation_rate`

+    It only makes sense to reason about kelvin_voigt being appliet between SCEs of the same cells.
+So for SCEs of disticst cells, we still use morse (therefore User Params should be set accordingly).
+3. `morse_kv_membrane`:
+    - Custom Data:
+        - `membrane_stretching_factor` - how much do we allow membrane to stretch.
+Value 1 means not at all, value 1.2 means 20%.
+The stretching is represented as including some cytoplasm SCEs into membrane SCEs set.
+        - `membrane_stretched_spring_stepup` - linear stepup of spring constant or by how much we will increase the spring constant as the membrane stretches.

+        Since this is a combination of previous 2 potentials, both custom data and user params should contain aforementioned parameters as well.

+#### How to create a cell with subcellular elements.

+In `sample_projects/helpers.h`, we have helper functions `make_circle` and `make_packed_square`.
+The notable parameter of the functions is `residency`.
+This is a nasty hack that allows us to tell to which cell a SEM belongs, i.e. to tell SEM's residency.
+Each call of these function should therefore contain a unique residency "identifier".

+#### Examples

+All the described parameters and functions can be found in 3 sample projects: sem-contact, sem-intrusion and sem-intrusion-ring.
+The latter is the most complex one including all the parameters.

+#### Code

+The classes representing various potentials (including the original one) are located in `src/models`.
+Their implementations are located in the respective files in `src/solver/host`.

+---
+---

 This repository contains the parallel CPU implementation of PhysiCell.
 The BioFVM part is implemented using the optimized [paraBioFVM library](https://github.com/asmelko/paraBioFVM).
 The goal of this project is twofold:
  - implement optimized cell mechanics (their interactions, forces, motility, spring attachments, ...)
  - and propose architectural changes for better sustainability and extendability of the code.